Skip to content

 The Services pricing grid with per-service retail, consumable, labor, and total cost columns plus partner and employee tier prices, several rows carrying custom override badges next to the calculated default price

 Deterministic pricing engine · Services gridEvery service priced across tiers by the deterministic engine.
 Custom overrides layer on top and write to immutable history.
-This is the surface that got demoted to plumbing so the cockpit could lead.
+This is the surface that moved backstage so the cockpit could lead.

 What changed